top of page

 We chase wahoo, wealth, and winning.
 What do these three represent?
 They correspond to the downward pull of the lusts of the flesh, and eyes, and the pride of life (1 John 2:16).

 We pursue wahoo feelings.
 We want to feel good now instead of putting forth the effort to do good before we feel good.
-We sow to our fleshly appetites.
+We yield to our fleshly appetites.
 We often reap serious trouble and pain in the long run.
 We discover that the pleasure bone is connected to the perpetual pain bone.

 At best, living for wahoo distracts us from the ultimately important.
 At worst, it threatens our very existence.
 Does your overflowing cup make a mess?

-For example, people begin smoking as teenagers to feel more grown up.
+For example, people begin smoking as teenagers to feel more grown-up.
 Long-term health disasters erupt when ephemeral good feelings are long gone, replaced by addiction’s crushing grip.

 People drink alcohol to inject joy into their drab lives.
 The momentary thrill often leads to an addiction and being saddled with various alcohol-induced physical ailments.